Lamar Reynolds

-Lamar Reynolds (born 16 August 1995) is a Jamaican professional footballer for National League South side Braintree Town.
+Lamar Reynolds (born 16 August 1995) is an English-born Jamaican professional footballer for National League South club Enfield Town.

 Early life

 Reynolds was born in Jamaica and moved to the United Kingdom when he was eight years old.

 Career

-Non-League career

 Reynolds began his career with Barking, joining the club's youth academy at the age of 16.
 He graduated into the first-team during the 2012–13 season, scoring his first goals for the club with a brace during a 6–1 victory over Sporting Bengal United on 5 January 2013.
 He later played for Thurrock, scoring once in 23 league appearances, and Aveley before joining Grays Athletic in 2015.

 On 6 November 2015, Reynolds joined Heybridge Swifts on loan, making his debut the following day in a 3–1 defeat to Soham Town Rangers.
 He went on to play in a further seven matches in all competitions for the club.

 In January 2016, Reynolds returned to his first club Barking after failing to break into the first-team with Grays, having featured in 12 league matches for the club.
 Despite only playing the second half of the season, Reynolds finished as Barking's second highest top scorer with 10 goals in 15 appearances, including a hat-trick during an 8–0 victory over Tower Hamlets on 8 March 2016.
 Reynolds joined Isthmian League North Division club Brentwood Town for the 2016–17 season, scoring 27 goals in 38 matches.